erlware/epax/README.md

-    add    <repo_link>  Add new package into index (repo must follow OTP structure) list                List down all packages in the index in lexicographical order remove <appname>    Remove the package from index update              Update information about all packages added into the index check               Fix broken packages if any, updates the index too bundle <appname>    Figure out the dependencies for the application and copies all valid packages into deps folder
+    add    <repo_link>  Add new package into index (repo must follow OTP structure) list                List down all packages in the index in lexicographical order remove <appname>    Remove the package from index update              Update details of all packages in the index check               Try to fix broken packages if any, updates the index as well bundle <appname>    Figure out dependencies for the package and copies all non-standard packages